+27 21 852 4719 [email protected] Mon-Fri 8:00-17:30 (SAST)

 [PDF Version]

-• Incoming fiber optic cable speed requirements
+• Single-mode fiber optic transceiver with dual-fiber 100Mbps speed

 [PDF Version]